Healthcare onboarding best practices are the sensible way to stay ahead of what seems like a revolving door in today’s staffing environment.

 1. Share the larger purpose of your organization.

 According to research by Brandon Hall Group, 88% of organizations say it is critical that “employees believe in what the organization stands for” as part of the onboarding process.
 To bring this to life, healthcare onboarding best practices call for training materials that share your organization’s mission, vision, and values.
 It could be a pre-recorded video from the CEO, a story about how the organization helps patients, or a group chat with a leader to explain what makes the organization special.
+This can help to reduce staff turnover in your organization.

 2. Talk about the value of an employee’s specific role.